silnrsi/wstr/src/content/docs/topics/writingsystems/cldr-and-sldr.md

 ## What is the SLDR?

-The SLDR is the [SIL Locale Data Repository][sldrrepo], a repository that builds upon the structure and data of the CLDR with locale data that might not yet meet the minimum requirements for CLDR inclusion.
+The SLDR is the [SIL Locale Data Repository][sldr-repo], a repository that builds upon the structure and data of the CLDR with locale data that might not yet meet the minimum requirements for CLDR inclusion.

 Like the CLDR, all data within the SLDR uses the LDML (Locale Data Markup Language).
 For more information, see the [LDML][ldml] page on this site.